October 5th, 2024:

 The opening was crudely radiused by a prior owner to make room for these big ugly tires, which included destroying the wheel house inner flange.
 So I will be working on both the wheel house and the quarter lip.

-The lower rear of the quarter was filled with bondo:
+The lower rear of the quarter has evidence of bondo:

-These repairs are first, because the quarter panel lip position is set by the position of the patch panel.
+This repair is first, because the quarter panel lip position is set by the position of this patch panel.

 These are what Jeg's sent me:

-This is what was under a layer of stranded fiberglass resin.
+That is a 4" diameter hole, found under a layer of stranded fiberglass resin.
 Someone had simply glassed right over the hole, rust and all.
-In fact, this industrious person "fixed" all of the rust in the car by covering it with either fiberglass or bondo, sometimes measuring inches in thickness.
+In fact, this industrious person "fixed" all of the rust in the car by covering it with either fiberglass or bondo, sometimes measuring an inch in thickness.

 First, the wheel house rust.
 I cut out the rust, wire brushed everything, painted on some POR15 on the interior surfaces, and fashioned a patch out of some scrap:

 You can see I've already started to install the lower rear quarter patch.
-You can also see the first piece of the wheel house flange (top center.)
+You can also see I added the first piece of the wheel house flange (top center.)

 So let's go ahead and cover the lower quarter panel patch.
 I made a cut just below the character line: